Draghi's compromise with doves heralds ECB policy easing in December

 And with monetary policy already ultra-accommodative, room to do more may be limited.

-“It’s hard to do much more monetary stimulus than this,” said French Finance Minister Michel Sapin, who has no direct say in policy but who less than a year ago was one of the loudest voices urging the bank to do more.
+“It’s hard to do much more monetary stimulus than this,” French Finance Minister Michel Sapin, who has no direct say in policy but who less than a year ago was one of the loudest voices urging the bank to do more to help growth, said after meeting Draghi in Frankfurt.

 “Draghi said there is still scope to respond to certain situations if needed, so there is still a possibility to do more but we’ve already come a long way.”